regine/rgi_user_guide/docs/regions/rgi14.md

 # 14: Asia, South West

-This region encompasses all glaciers ...
+This region encompasses all glaciers in the Hindu Kush, the Karakoram (including the Taxkozuk range in the North) and the glaciers in the western Himalaya and the south-eastern Tibetan Plateau that drain into the Indus River.

 ```{admonition} Subregions
 :class: note, dropdown